damian-szulc/go-etl/README.md

 Following batching strategies are available:

 1. `etl.LoaderBatchedWithFixedSizeBatches` - collects incoming messages until specified amount is reached.
-Last batch before closing might contain less item.
+Last batch before closing might contain less items.
 2. `etl.LoaderBatchedWithDrainedChannelBatches` - after receiving first message drains input channel, up to `maxItems` in batch.
 If channel is empty, returns collected messages right away.
 It works specifically well with buffered incoming channels.
 3. `etl.LoaderBatchedWithThrottledBatches` - performs throttling on received messages, up until it collected maximum items per batch.
 (In other words, after receiving first message, it collects incoming messages for specified amount of time)
 4. `etl.LoaderBatchedWithDebouncedBatches` - performs a debouncing on received messages, up until it collected maximum items per batch.
 (In other words, it collects messages until encountered inactivity for a specified amount of time, or maximum batch size has been reached)